 Skip to contents

 Column labels can be modified from their default values (the names of the columns from the input table data).
 When you create a gt table object using gt(), column names effectively become the column labels.
-While this serves as a good first approximation, column names as label defaults aren't often as appealing in a gt table as the option for custom column labels.
-The cols_label() function provides the flexibility to relabel one or more columns and we even have the option to use the md() or html() helper functions for rendering column labels from Markdown or using HTML.
+While this serves as a good first approximation, column names as label defaults aren't often as appealing in a gt table as the option for custom column labels. cols_label() provides the flexibility to relabel one or more columns and we even have the option to use md() or html() for rendering column labels from Markdown or using HTML.

 Usage